farzanashaju/recipe-rag/README.md

 ### Chat & Web App (`app/app.py`)

 - Using Ollama, the system dynamically toggles between llama3.2 (for fast text responses) and llama3.2-vision (when the user provides an image as input).
-- At boot, the system offloads the heavy initialization of the CLIP model and Vector DB to a background daemon thread.
-This prevents the Flask server from locking up, allowing the web UI to be interactive instantly.
+- The system lazy-loads the heavy initialization of the CLIP model and Vector DB on the very first user request.
 - To protect system RAM, the backend is configured to prevent model duplication, ensuring the ~4GB ViT model only occupies a single instance in memory.

 ## Prerequisites